-Several Aboriginal heritage sites occur within the pipeline alignment.
+Several Aboriginal heritage sites occur within the pipeline alignment (see Figure 7).
 The primary sites are associated with the Nambeelup Brook and the Serpentine River.
 Aboriginal heritage surveys of the pipeline route confirmed a total of seven existing Aboriginal heritage sites in the project development area, although no new sites were identified during the survey.
 The Aboriginal heritage site associated with the Serpentine River marks a significant water source in the area and is likely to have been of particular focus by Aboriginal people in the past.
 This section was horizontally directionally drilled to minimise impacts to groundwater flows and Aboriginal heritage sites.
-Should ground disturbance be required near Aboriginal heritage sites, a desktop review will be completed which may require consultation with the Department of Aboriginal Affairs (DAA) and the Traditional Owners.